 - Provision of a firm foundation for proper psychological, physical and social development of the child.

-- Enhancement of the maternal education and capacity to look after her own health and nutrition and that of her family
+- Enhancement of maternal education and capacity to look after her health and nutrition and that of her family

-- Effective coordination of the policy and implementation among various departments and programmes aimed to promote child development.
+- Effective coordination of the policy and implementation among various departments and programs aimed to promote child development.

 The beneficiaries are: